secnot/rectpack/README.md

 Installation
 ============

-Just dowload the zipped package or clone the repository, inside the directory
+Just dowload the package or clone the repository, Then install with:
-type:

 ```bash
 python setup.py install